 And you’re going to need all the accuracy you can get.

-Organizations receive, on average, 17,000 security alerts a week.
+Organizations receive, on average, 17,000 cyber security alerts a week.
 They have time to attend to only 4% of these.
-And 81% are deemed to be noise, which consumes two-thirds of security teams’ time.
-Worse, it causes organizations to miss real threats.
+And 81% are deemed to be noise, which consumes two-thirds of cyber security teams’ time.
+Worse, it causes organizations to miss real cyber threats.

-Fortunately, our ActiveWatch managed threat detection service has always been about cutting through the noise.
-Our experts track, research, curate, test, tune, sift, verify, prioritize, correlate, enrich, notify, explain, etc. so our customers, who are not security companies, have businesses to run.
+Fortunately, our ActiveWatch managed network security monitoring service has always been about cutting through the noise.
+Our cyber security experts track, research, curate, test, tune, sift, verify, prioritize, correlate, enrich, notify, explain, etc. so our customers, who are not security companies, have businesses to run.

 Today, our experts are using some very powerful new ActiveWatch analytics services which, unsurprisingly, they helped design and build.

 - NEW: Machine learning algorithm achieves 97% true positive (3% false positive) accuracy for detection of multi-stage SQL injection attacks

 - NEW: Anomaly detection for HTTP responses boosts true positive accuracy and confidence for detection of web application attacks

 - Expanded: Signatures and content identify and profile attacks on 150+ vulnerabilities found in commonly used open source and commercial web app frameworks and platforms such as WordPress, Magento, PHP, Apache, ASP.Net, MongoDB and Hadoop

 Machine Learning Algorithm Achieves 97% True Positive Accuracy For Multi-Stage SQL injection Attacks

 What “97% true positive accuracy” means